do-me/kceo_glossary/docs/cryosphere.md

 ## 1 Definition

-the masses of frozen water, such as sea ice, ice shields, glaciers, and snow.
+The masses of frozen water, such as sea ice, ice shields, glaciers, and snow.

 ### Notes